 Amid the COVID-19 crisis, our State’s independent artists could be stepping into the post-pandemic spotlight.

-WA’s so-called tyranny of distance could well be their saving grace, say WA performing arts leaders.
-Local audiences, hungry for live performances, could be seeing WA independent artists filling the huge gap left by the national and international acts that are unlikely to be touring any time soon.
+WA’s so-called tyranny of distance – used to create a State of splendid isolation from COVID-19 – could well be its saving grace, say WA performing arts leaders.
+Local audiences, hungry for live performances, could be seeing WA independents filling the huge gap left by the national and international acts that are unlikely to be touring any time soon.

 As COVID-19 restrictions begin to ease and galleries start to open their doors, it’s still unclear when performing arts venues will be allowed to accommodate enough patrons to make re-opening financially viable, nor how willing the public will be to turn up to shows.
 While performing arts workers are suffering, independent artists – already financially vulnerable – have been hit particularly hard.
 Generally not eligible for JobKeeper, many have also lost their part-time casual work in the entertainment or hospitality sector, and have faced delays accessing JobSeeker.

 Nonetheless, Bonnie Davies, AKA Famous Sharron, sees a pinprick of light on the horizon.

 Nonetheless, CEO and creative director of The Gelo Company, Bonnie Davies, AKA Famous Sharron, sees a pinprick of light on the horizon.

 “It’s likely that venues will reopen well before border closures and quarantine restrictions are lifted,” she observes.
 “With visits from interstate and international artists neither possible nor financially viable, there’s going to be a gap that local independent artists could fill.

 “What if COVID is an opportunity for people in Western Australia to discover the richness of our own independent artists?”